 We then hand-select superfoods from around the world — goji berries from the Himalayas, golden Incan berries from Peru, and moringa leaf from Africa– to ensure you really are getting the best food on the planet.”

-You’ll find a list packed with every single ingredient in each meal on the food packaging itself.
+You’ll find a list of every ingredient in each meal on the food packaging itself.
 You’ll quickly find that the caliber of ingredients is far beyond what’s on your typical grocery list.

-Plus, many of them can be very expensive to buy in bulk, so you get to reap the benefits without the full commitment of a 1lb. bag of maca.
+Plus, many of them can be very expensive to buy in bulk, so you reap the benefits without fully committing to a 1lb. bag of maca.